Skip to Main Content

 Maryse Alberti is a multi–award-winning cinematographer and photographic artist from France who has worked on a variety of high-profile projects.

-Her most recent film, Creed, the Rocky re-boot starring Sylvester Stallone and Michael B. Jordan and directed by Ryan Coogler, opened in the fall of 2015 to critical acclaim.
+Her most recent film, Creed, the Rocky re-boot starring Sylvester Stallone and Michael B. Jordan and directed by Ryan Coogler, opened in fall 2015 to critical acclaim.

-Recent projects include Freeheld, starring Steve Carell, Julianne Moore and Ellen Page with director Peter Sollett; The Visit, the M. Night Shyamalan's thriller set to be released Sept.
-11, 2015; and Bending the Light, a Michael Apted documentary thatscreened at last year's Camerimage International Film Festival.
+Recent projects include Freeheld, starring Steve Carell, Julianne Moore, and Ellen Page, with director Peter Sollett; The Visit (2015), the M. Night Shyamalan’s thriller; and Bending the Light, a Michael Apted documentary that screened at last year’s Camerimage International Film Festival.

 With an eye for thought-provoking and challenging subject matter, Alberti has lensed a number of lauded political films, including director Amy Berg's exploration of the infamous West Memphis Three, West of Memphis, which premiered at the 2012 Sundance Film Festival, and the 2010 feature Stone, starring Robert De Niro and Edward Norton.

-Alberti's wide-ranging body of work includes the Oscar-nominated Darren Aronofsky directed film The Wrestler, for which she received the 2008 Best Cinematography Independent Spirit Award.
-She received praise for her standout cinematography on director Todd Haynes' Poison and Velvet Goldmine and the hard-hitting drama Happiness for indie provocateur Todd Solondz.
-For Velvet Goldmine, Alberti earned her first Indie Spirit Best Cinematography Award.
+Alberti’s wide-ranging body of work includes the Oscar-nominated Darren Aronofsky directed film The Wrestler, for which she received the 2008 Best Cinematography Independent Spirit Award.
+She received praise for her standout cinematography on director Todd Haynes’ Poison and Velvet Goldmine (for which she earned her first Indie Spirit Best Cinematography Award) and the hard-hitting drama Happiness for indie provocateur Todd Solondz.

 The director and cinematographer's early collaboration, Enron: The Smartest Guys in the Room, received a Best Documentary Academy Award nomination in 2006.
 Later that year, Alberti received the prestigious Kodak Vision Award and an Emmy nomination for Outstanding Cinematography on HBO's ALL ABOARD!
 Rosie's Family Cruise.
 In 2004, she earned an Independent Spirit Awards nomination for Best Cinematography for her work on the feature We Don't Live Here Anymore, directed by John Curran.